nickj10/composer-basics/README.md

 ```

-You can see that we are saying that this class is in  `SallePW\Model`.
+You can see that we are saying that this class is in  `SallePW\Model` namespace.
 After creating the User class, we are ready to use it in our application.

 In the `ìndex.php` file, add the following code:

 ```
 $user = new User(1, "Nicole Marie Jimenez");

-echo $user->name();
+echo $user->getName();
 ```

 Open http://localhost:8030/ in your favorite browser.
 What error do you see?
 You may see this error on the page: